ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 PA~a=-dist/2
 MC~a
 ```
 Move to half the oscillation distance in the negative direction.
+See [below](#distance-calculation) for how distance is calculated.

 ```
 #OSCIL